Skip to main content

 Generally, if your LLC is a pass-through tax entity, the profits and losses of the LLC are reported on the LLC member’s personal state and federal tax returns.
 If so, there is no state income tax on the LLC itself.
 However, if the LLC elects C corp status with the IRS, the LLC pays a state tax.

 However, New Hampshire operates differently.
-The state taxes LLCs on interest and dividends (I&D) and gross business income, the business profits tax (BPT).
-Contact the New Hampshire Department of Revenue Administration to determine your LLC's tax liability.
+The state imposes a business profits tax (BPT) on all business entities that meet a certain threshold.
+Contact the New Hampshire Department of Revenue Administration to determine your LLC’s tax liability.

 State Business Tax